-The spectacular estuary of the Casamance river in the south of Senegal, the greenest region of the country, was once home to an abundance of mangroves – tropical trees and shrubs that thrive in salty, coastal waters.
+The estuary of the Casamance river was once home to an abundance of mangroves – tropical trees and shrubs that thrive in salty, tidal waters.

-Villages here rely on the mangroves to protect them from storms and support agriculture, fishing and the harvesting of shellfish from the mangroves, both for their own consumption and for income.
+Villages here rely on the mangroves to protect them from storms and to support agriculture, fishing and the harvesting of shellfish.
 In the 1970s, the area was blighted by drought.
 People started using the mangroves for firewood, which fed a vicious cycle of deforestation and poverty.

-WeForest is working with Oceanium, the most experienced mangrove restoration NGO in Senegal.
-Our goal in Casamance is to replant mangroves over 2245 hectares at a density of 5000 trees per hectare and re-establish sustainable and profitable mangrove-friendly fishing and farming activities for local communities.
-Our project here is expected to form part of the largest carbon-certified mangrove project in the world, together with a similar project in the more northerly Sine Saloum delta.
+Our project here is expected to form part of the largest carbon-certified mangrove project in the world, together with a similar project in the more northerly Sine-Saloum delta.

 The delta was seriously affected by a drought from 1968 to 1994, which killed the mangroves in the higher parts of the mudflats.
 The mangroves were also chopped down for their wood, which is used for construction, firewood and charcoal for fish smoking and cooking.
 Without the mangroves, the coastal communities are vulnerable to the loss of income from shellfish harvests, as well as to the destruction caused by storms.

 The project aims to build local capacity to hand management of the reserve over to the communities.
 A livelihood plan will alleviate the pressure on the forest resources by providing alternative sources of income from activities such as sustainable agriculture, agroforestry and beekeeping.